HigherLevelDev/hldk/README.md

 <b>Take command of your own set of Software Engineering Agents</b><br><br>
 </p>

+## Quick Start

+1. Clone the repository
+2. Set up your Anthropic API key in `.env`
+3. Verify and install required tools (Node.js 21+ and pnpm)
+4. (Optional) Set up audio transcription
+5. Run the HLDK server
+6. Access the web UI in your browser

+For detailed instructions, see the sections below.

 ## What is this?

 A node based server and web UI that allows you to develop at a